AnnaURARTIAN/Web-Apps-with-SAPUI5-/README.md

  **WEEK 2 UNIT 3**
  AUTOMATIC CONVERSION WITH DATA TYPES

  - 1.Usage of Data Types for Formatting
  - 2.Usage of Types for Form Validation

+**WEEK 2 UNIT 4**
+SORTING, GROUPING AND FILTERING
+ - 1Filtering
+ - 2Sorting and Grouping